- Students Ages 0 - 26

 Advocates for Children of New York (AFC)’s Early Childhood Project provides individual case assistance, community education, and policy advocacy to improve access to early childhood education for low-income children (ages 0 – 5) so that children can enter kindergarten prepared to succeed.
 The first five years of children’s lives have a profound impact on their education and future.
 Studies show that at-risk children who participate in high-quality preschool programs are dramatically less likely to be retained a grade in school, be placed in special education classes, drop out of high school, or depend on public benefits.
 AFC launched its Early Childhood Project to help parents with young children access these vital services at the time when they can have the greatest impact.

-- Community Education - The Early Childhood Project develops materials and provides workshops regarding early intervention, preschool special education, and the transition to kindergarten for families, service providers, case managers, attorneys, and advocates.
+The Early Childhood Project develops materials and provides workshops regarding early intervention, preschool special education, and the transition to kindergarten for families, service providers, case managers, attorneys, and advocates.
+Click here if you are interested in scheduling an early childhood education training.

 Guides & Resources